getpelican/pelican-plugins/Readme.rst

 Liquid-style tags         Allows liquid-style tags to be inserted into markdown within Pelican documents

+Load CSV                  Adds ``csv`` Jinja tag to display the contents of a CSV file as an HTML table

 Multi parts posts         Allows you to write multi-part posts

 Markdown Inline Extend    Enables you to add customize inline patterns to your markdown